AESagalakov/link_repository/README.md

 Among other files in the .git folder there is a _HEAD_ service file.
 It points to the most recent commit.
 Instead of the hash of the last commit, you can write the word HEAD - Git will understand you.

+#status

+* The untracked status marks a file that Git knows about, but doesn't track changes to.
+This status is the opposite of tracked, which includes all files tracked by Git.
+* The file becomes staged after *git add* is executed.
+* The modified status means that the file has been modified.
+* Most files in projects go through the following cycle: “changed” → “added to the commit list” → “committed” → “changed” → and so on.